kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 ```

-2. Selenium - Selenium provides a playback  tool for authoring functional tests
+2. Selenium - Selenium provides a playback  tool for authoring functional tests.

 3. Ruby and RSPEC - RSPEC  is a DSL(Domain Specific languagew which works well with BDD)